PriyankaJhamb/PriyankaJhamb/str.substr()function.md

 ```
 cout<<"str.substr(0, -5): "<<str.substr(0, -5)<<endl;
 ```
-it will print whole string if end index will be negative
+it will print whole string if end index will be negative.

 and
 ```
 cout<<"str.substr(-1, 5): "<<str.substr(-1, 5)<<endl;
 ```
-it will gives an error i.e
-terminate called after throwing an instance of 'std::out_of_range' what():  basic_string::substr: __pos (which is 18446744073709551615) > this->size() (which is 8)
-Aborted (core dumped)
+it will gives an error of out of range if starting index is negative i.e terminate called after throwing an instance of 'std::out_of_range' what():  basic_string::substr: __pos (which is 18446744073709551615) > this->size() (which is 8) Aborted (core dumped)